 You may have some leftover paint from your previous projects, or have some spare ones that you took from a neighbour.
 In this case, you could provide your own supply of paint for the painter to use and save on the cost of materials.

-The truth is, most painters can give you separate quotes for labour and materials, just like any other home improvement projects.
+The truth is, most painters can give you separate quotes for labour and materials, just like any other home improvement project.
 If you decide to buy or use your materials, make sure the painters are informed of your decision beforehand and pass the list of materials you are providing to the painter.

 Here are some of the more critical supplies and tools to help you get by your painting job: